raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 "SSOP" is used to mean Session Signalling Operation.

-(QUESTION: Since the same code is used in Operation and Modifier TLVs should we choose a different acronym e.g. "SS")
+A Session Signaling "Session" is maintained over a persistent DNS connection between two endpoints that acknowledge persistent DNS state over the connection.

 (QUESTION: RFC7766 includes a definition of 'idle timeout' which is updated by this document.
-I think we should include new definitions of a 'Session Signalling session" and "Session Signalling idle timeout'?)
+I think we should include new definition of "Session Signalling idle timeout'?)

 Two timers are defined in this document: an idle timeout and a keepalive interval.
 The term "Session Timers" is used to refer to this pair of values.